 |Catalog available for purchase at |

 In that regard, comic book art is burdened with the most complex criteria for evaluation of any artistic media.
 Perhaps because of that, it has been difficult to attract fine art patrons into collecting it.
-And that (to me) is madness.
+And that (to me

 The great benefit to figurative, narrative work is that its aesthetic value need not hinge on bullshit.
 Any reasonable person can look at a well rendered drawing or painting and conclude that a high degree of ability went into creating it.
 Whether or not they've been educated on the importance of composition or have any knowledge or inclination toward understanding allegory or symbolism, as human beings they will pick-up on the fact that these other things make the work in question great.
 They may not be able to tell you why it's a masterpiece, but their appreciation of what elevates it beyond average is intrinsically embedded in their DNA.
 We, as people, are born with an understanding of such things.
 We recognize faces in inanimate objects, because our eyes are trained by our brains to do so.
 Certain colors elicit certain responses, and shapes behind or incorporating the figure in the foreground are collected and appreciated based on our need to find them–sometimes consciously, and sometimes subconsciously.
 The truly great works of antiquity are hailed as such because they tap into all of these stimuli.
 So tell me, how is an abstract conceptual piece more legit than a published illustration of the modern mythology?

 Because a few people with a lot of money had a dog in that fight and decided it should be so.